MartinKoch123/Path/README.md

 # Path
  MATLAB Classes for handling filesystem paths

  Path operations in MATLAB tend to be cumbersome.
 This package aims so make everything you ever needed to do with a path less tedious and produce readable code in the process.
-It consists of the `File` and `Folder` classes, which represents filesystem paths and provide functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.
+It consists of the File and Folder classes, which represent filesystem paths and provide extensive functionality for extracting path properties, manipulate and combine paths and interact with the filesystem.

  [![View Path on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/87552-path)